millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide500.md

 ## Required Artifacts

-- A running BDCS-CE instance and a running OEHCS instance (as created in the previous Labs)
+- A running BDCS-CE instance and Storage Cloud Object Store instance, created as per the instructions in Lab 100.
+These instructions included the use of a special "bootstrap.sh" script which setup the BDCS-CE environment for this workshop.
-- Zip file of lab tutorials for the BDCS-CE Notebook, which can be downloaded from here: [Lab500Tutorials.zip](files/Lab500Tutorials.zip)

-# Import the tutorial notes into the BDCS-CE Notebook

-## Download the Tutorials zip file for this lab

-### **STEP 1**: Download the Tutorials zip file

-- Download the Tutorials zip file from here: [Lab500Tutorials.zip](files/Lab500Tutorials.zip)

-### **STEP 2**: Unzip the Tutorials zip file

-- Unzip the tutorials file on your workstation.
-There should be a number of files with .json extensions.
+- You completed Lab 200 Getting to know BDCS-CE, Lab 300 More BDCS-CE, and Lab 400 OEHCS Provisioning

 ## Connect to the BDCS-CE Console